The game-changing CSIRO Total Wellbeing Diet refunds you $199 when you succeed!

 Earning Qantas Points with the CSIRO Total Wellbeing Diet

-Qantas Frequent Flyers can benefit from a special sweetner when signing up to the CSIRO Diet.
+Qantas Frequent Flyers can benefit from a special sweetener when signing up for the CSIRO Total Wellbeing Diet.

 Qantas Frequent Flyers who sign up for the CSIRO Total Wellbeing Diet 12 week online program earn 2,000 Qantas Points when registering with a Qantas Frequent Flyer number.
 An additional 8,000 Qantas Points is earned upon successfully completing the program.
 That's a combined total of 10,000 Qantas Points for joining and successfully completing the Diet.

 Note that if you sign up to earn Qantas points you won't be able to get your $199 refund – and it's arguably a more valuable incentive than the 8,000 Qantas Points.